Kristiansand, Norway

 When we asked people living in Kristiansand what life is like and how people spend their time, they said:

 "Kristiansand is a great place for expats and digital nomads to live.
 The city is known for its stunning natural beauty, with its beaches, mountains, and fjords providing plenty of opportunities for outdoor activities.
 The city also has a vibrant cultural scene, with plenty of museums, galleries, and music venues to explore.
 The cost of living is relatively low compared to other cities in Norway, making it an attractive option for those looking to live and work in Norway.
 The city also has a strong digital infrastructure, making it easy for digital nomads to stay connected and work remotely.
-The locals are friendly and welcoming, making it easy for expats and digital nomads to settle in and feel at home," wrote one member in Kristiansand.
+The locals are friendly and welcoming, making it easy for expats and digital nomads to settle in and feel at home," explained one expat living in Kristiansand, Norway.

 What do expats in Kristiansand appreciate most about the local culture?